aclandmark/Floating_point_numbers/README.md

 Looks at how FPN's can be generated, displayed and used in arithmetic.

-For many of us who feel quite comforable with integer numbers and arithmetic floating point numbers (FPN's) may look a bit mysterious when first encountered.
+For many of us who feel quite comforable with integer numbers and arithmetic, floating point numbers (FPN's) may look a bit mysterious when first encountered.

 Simple programs are posted here which aim to clarify any confusion.